 April 1, 1964: The cancellation of Judy’s series was still in the entertainment news.
 Note the fourth article with viewer comments about the show’s cancellation, and a one “Sam Marano” who identified himself as a “confessed member of The Cult [of Judy Garland].”
 Some things haven’t changed that much.
 I’m sure if Mr. Marano was around today he’d be quite vocal on social media.
 This is the earliest mention of “The Garland Cult” that I’ve seen so far.

 April 1, 1966: ABC-TV videotaped part of “The Hollywood Palace” with Judy as the hostess.
 Taped on this day were: “What The World Needs Now Is Love” and “Mr. & Mrs. Clown” with her guest Van Johnson.
 The show, including more performances taped on April 3rd, aired on May 7, 1966.
+Photo below, Judy with Jack Carter on the show.

-April 1, 1969: The recent British coverage of Judy’s marriage to fifth husband Mickey Deans made for an interesting blurb in Eddie Sherman’s column.
+April 1, 1969: The recent British coverage of Judy’s marriage to her fifth husband Mickey Deans made for an interesting blurb in Eddie Sherman’s column.